isomerpages/ogp/_about-us/transformation/stephanie.md

 pastProducts:
   - HealthTech Sprint
 accomplishments: >-
-  * Propagate and support other govt agencies to adapt OGP policies and practices so they become more high performing
+  * Propagated and supported other govt agencies to adapt OGP policies and practices so they become more high performing

-  * Help rest of OGP gain exposure to and integrate with the rest of Government e.g. Public Service learning journeys and onboarding
+  * Helped rest of OGP gain exposure to and integrate with the rest of Government e.g. Public Service learning journeys and onboarding

-  * Closer integration of policy, ops and technology via vertically integrated teams e.g. ScamTech team
+  * Introduced closer integration of policy, ops and technology via vertically integrated teams e.g. ScamTech team
 quote: ""
 linkedinId: ""